rubennaeff/GADS23/3_pandas/assignment_01.md

 #### Guidelines
-- Due Sunday 6/12 at night
+- Due Sunday 6/12 at night (Antoine will tell you how)
 - Tuesday 6/14 presentations in class
 - mandatory for graduation